Russia's Putin says Ukraine's incursion into Kursk is an attempt to stop Moscow’s eastern offensive

 Speaking at a meeting with top security and defense officials, Putin said the attack that began Aug.
 6 appeared to reflect Kyiv's attempt to gain a better negotiating position in possible future talks to end the war.

+Meanwhile, Ukrainian President Volodymyr Zelenskyy confirmed for the first time that Ukrainian military forces are operating inside the Kursk region.
+In a post on Telegram, he praised the country’s soldiers and commanders “for their steadfastness and decisive actions.”

+He did not elaborate.
+He also suggested that Ukraine would offer humanitarian assistance in the region.

-He argued that Ukraine may have hoped to cause public unrest in Russia with the attack, adding that it has failed to achieve that goal, and claimed that the number of volunteers to join the Russian military has increased because of the assault.
-He said the Russian military is driving on with its eastern Ukraine offensive regardless.
+Putin said Ukraine may have hoped that the attack would cause public unrest in Russia, but that it has failed to achieve that goal, and he claimed that the number of volunteers to join the Russian military has increased because of the assault.
+He said Russian forces will carry on with their offensive in eastern Ukraine regardless.

 Acting Kursk Gov. Alexei Smirnov reported to Putin that Ukrainian forces had pushed 12 kilometers (7.5 miles) into the Kursk region across a 40-kilometer (25-mile) front and currently control 28 Russian settlements.

-Tracking down all the Ukrainian diversionary units roaming the region is difficult, Smirnov said, noting that some are using fake Russian IDs.
+Tracking down all the Ukrainian units that are roaming the region and creating diversions is difficult, Smirnov said, noting that some are using fake Russian IDs.

-The governor of the Belgorod region adjacent to Kursk also announced the evacuation of people from a district near the Ukrainian border, describing Monday morning as “alarming” but giving no detail.
+The governor of the Belgorod region adjacent to Kursk also announced the evacuation of people from a district near the Ukrainian border.

-The Ukrainian operation is taking place under tight secrecy, and its goals — especially whether Kyiv's forces aim to hold territory or are staging hit-and-run raids — remain unclear.
-The stunning maneuver that caught the Kremlin's forces unawares counters Russia's unrelenting effort in recent months to punch through Ukrainian defenses at selected points along the front line in eastern Ukraine.
+The Ukrainian operation is under tight secrecy, and its goals remain unclear, especially whether Kyiv's forces aim to hold territory or to stage hit-and-run raids.
+The stunning maneuver that caught the Kremlin's forces off guard counters Russia's unrelenting effort in recent months to punch through Ukrainian defenses at selected points along the front line in eastern Ukraine.

 Russia has seen previous incursions into its territory during the nearly 2 1/2-year war, but the foray into the Kursk region marked the largest attack on its soil since World War II, constituting a milestone in the hostilities.
 It is also the first time the Ukrainian army has spearheaded an incursion rather than pro-Ukraine Russian fighters.

-The advance has delivered a blow to Putin’s efforts to pretend that life in Russia has largely remained unaffected by the war.
-State propaganda has tried to play down the attack, emphasizing the authorities’ efforts to help residents of the region and seeking to distract attention from the military’s failure to prepare for the attack and quickly repel it.
+The advance delivered a blow to Putin’s efforts to pretend that life in Russia has been largely unaffected by the war.
+State propaganda tried to play down the attack, emphasizing the authorities’ efforts to help residents of the region and seeking to distract attention from the military’s failure to prepare for the attack and quickly repel it.

 Kursk residents recorded videos lamenting they had to flee the border area, leaving behind their belongings, and pleading with Putin for help.
 But Russia’s state-controlled media kept a tight lid on any expression of discontent.